Collab4exaNBody/exaDEM/doc/paper/joss/paper.md

 	- The Recursive Coordinate Bissection method is used for the load balancing,
 - I/O support for check and restart files (MPIIO files),
 - Paraview output files containing fieds,
-- Drivers: Wall, Rotating drum or mesh of polyhedron surface for complex geometries such as funnel (see figure X),
+- Drivers: Wall, Rotating drum or mesh of polyhedron surface for complex geometries such as funnel (see figure \ref{fig:funnel}),
 - Numericall Scheme: Verlet Vitess,
 - Contact detection: Linked-cell method and Verlet Lists,
 - Force fields: contact force (Hooke law), cohesive force, gravity, and quadratic force,